advancedAgritek-BB/Harvestry_App/docs/FRP03_EXECUTION_PLAN.md

 - ✅ Reduces integration risk
 - ✅ Can deploy slice-by-slice

-**Note:** Total estimate is 20 hours over 4 days (accounts for infrastructure setup, implementation, testing, and deployment wiring).
-This is conservative and includes breaks, context switching, and configuration tasks.
+**Note:** Total estimate is 24 hours over 5 days (accounts for infrastructure setup, implementation, propagation approvals, testing, and deployment wiring).
+This is conservative and includes breaks, context switching, and compliance validation tasks.

 ---